John D. Robb

-John Robb is the former Chairman for the International Prayer Council, and formerly led the prayer ministries of World Vision.
+John Robb is the former chairman for the International Prayer Council, and formerly led the prayer ministries of World Vision.
 The IPC is a network of regional and national prayer ministries and networks around the world.
 He and the IPC provided leadership for the World Prayer Assembly that was held in Jakarta, Indonesia, May 14–18, 2012.
-The WPA united tens of millions of people to pray for the healing and transformation of the world.

 He continues to chair the Transformation Prayer Foundation, helps to convene the National Prayer Assembly (USA) and is involved with other national and international prayer, humanitarian and mission efforts.